mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_socket_destroy.rst

 Description
 -----------

 This function releases all resources associated with a :symbol:`mongoc_socket_t`.
 This should be called when you are no longer using the socket.
+Does nothing if ``sock`` is NULL.